 Basically, there’s not much kindness, or selflessness in marketing, especially if you take into account its eventual selling-focused goals.
 But in today’s Internet-driven world we want to see human beings behind products and services we buy, not just selling-programmed machines.
 It’s hard to imagine a customer who won’t appreciate a brand doing something nice without any apparent benefits.

 At one point or another your boss may ask you about the purpose of the company blog of which you’re so proud.
 The question might be similar to the one my boss asked me a few weeks back: “Hey Pawel, I appreciate the quality of your writing, but it seems that everyone is blogging now.
-Isn’t just a fad?
+Isn’t it just a fad?
 Tell me, why do we need the company blog again?”
 Let me help you answer these questions.

 It looks like DVD rentals are still preferred in Brazil, given a big brand is prone to utilize DVDs as a medium for a very clever advertisement.
 Working for Domino’s Pizza chain, a Brazilian ad agency imprinted pizza scents on discs, forcing people who rent DVDs to smell and presumably crave for a pizza right after watching a movie.